BrandonBentley/relay/README.md

 ### Connection Procedure
 1. Dial the Relay Service via TCP (example: localhost:8080)

-2. After establishing a connection the port number to be sent back followed by a '\n' via the connection. (example: "8081\n")
+2. After establishing a connection, the port number will be sent back followed by a '\n' via the connection. (example: "8081\n")

    Note: This connection must remain live throughout the life of the relayed service.